troessner/articles/draft-how-does-mutant-work.markdown

 ![Ruby compile / interpret cycle](http://i.imgur.com/T5LAaqc.jpg)

-As you can see above, the ASTs generated out of so called tokens and are used by the Compiler to generate Bytecode instructions that are then executed by the Ruby interpreter.
+As you can see above, the ASTs generated out of so called tokens and are used by the Compiler to generate bytecode instructions that are then executed by the Ruby interpreter.

 If this is new territory for you I urge you to check out the links above before continuing to get the most out of this article.